 Built on ancient Native American burial grounds, the city of Avalon is said to be full of the spirits of people who have died since the city’s founding in the 1890s.
-It used to be a go-to place for celebrities looking for a break from the spotlight of Los Angeles, and famous people like actress Natalie Wood and author Zane Gray both died on the island and are said to remain today.
+It used to be a go-to place for celebrities looking for a break from the paparazzi of Los Angeles—famous people such as actress Natalie Wood and author Zane Gray both died on the island and are said to remain today.

-The easiest way to get to Catalina Island is via the ferry that runs out of four different southern California ports.
+The easiest way to get to Catalina Island is via the ferry that runs out of four different Southern California ports.
 It's an hour ride, and Avalon itself is only about one square mile, so a day trip from the mainland is definitely doable.
-Ghost tours run nightly, and take you throughout Avalon and all of its secret history-filled spots.
-It is a walking tour and lasts about an hour, so make sure to wear comfortable walking clothes.
+Ghost tours run nightly and take you throughout Avalon and all of its secret history-filled spots.
+It is a walking tour and lasts about an hour, so make sure to wear comfortable walking shoes.

 Lafitte's Blacksmith Shop and Bar: New Orleans, Louisiana

-Built between 1722 and 1732, Lafitte's is thought to be the oldest structure used as bar in America.
-French pirate Jean Lafitte used it as a front for his smuggling operation during his day, and now supposedly haunts the premises.
+Built between 1722 and 1732, Lafitte's is thought to be the oldest structure used as a bar in America.
+French pirate Jean Lafitte used it as a front for his smuggling operation in his day and now supposedly haunts the premises.
 It is rumored his stolen treasures are hidden somewhere within the walls.